FCC to loosen TV, newspaper ownership rules

 The FCC in 1975 banned cross-ownership of a newspaper and broadcast station in the same market, unless it granted a waiver, to ensure a diversity of opinions.
 The rule was made before the explosion of internet and cable news and Republican President Donald Trump and Pai have vowed to reduce government regulation.

-“We must stop the federal government from intervening in the news business,” Pai said, noting that many newspapers have closed and many radio and TV stations are struggling.
+“We must stop the federal government from intervening in the news business,” Pai told a congressional panel, noting that many newspapers have closed and many radio and TV stations are struggling.
 Pai moved earlier this year to make it easier for some companies to own a larger number of local stations.

 Pai said the marketplace no longer justifies the rules, citing Facebook Inc (FB.O) and Alphabet Inc’s (GOOGL.O) dominance of internet advertising.